GeoscienceAustralia/ga-aem/README.md

 	cmake --install . --prefix %LocalAppData%\GA-AEM
 	```
 ## Building on Windows with the Microsoft Visual Studio IDE
-- On Windows systems you can build the programs with the free Microsoft Visual Studio 2019 (or later) software in a GUI based integrated development environment (IDE).
+- On Windows systems you can build the programs with the [*Microsoft Visual Studio*](https://visualstudio.microsoft.com) 2019 (or later) software in a GUI based integrated development environment (IDE).
 This is in fact how the code has been developed.
+- Be certain to select and install the ***`Desktop development with C++`*** workload in the Visual Studio installer.
 - For convenience Microsoft Visual Studio project, solution and property sheet files are supplied.
 However some path updates will be required depending on how/where you have installed the third-party dependency libraries.
-- See [*here*](visualstudio/README.md) for more details.
+- See [*here*](visualstudio/README.md) for more details on how to build ga-aem using the Microsoft Visual Studio IDE.

 # Releases

 ## Release-20240424
 - To be completed
 ## Release-20160606
 - Added Python 3.x interface for simple forward modelling and derivatives only.
 - Added Matlab interface for simple forward modelling and derivatives only.
-- Changed how the PPM normalisation is carried out.
-Now PPM normalisation is by directional-component-wise with respect to the maximum primary dB/dt or B-field at the receiver for a reference system geometry (which is usually estimated on a per flight or per survey basis).
-Previously PPM normalisation was with respect to the system geometry for the forward model being run.
+- Changed how the PPM normalization is carried out.
+Now PPM normalization is by directional-component-wise with respect to the maximum primary dB/dt or B-field at the receiver for a reference system geometry (which is usually estimated on a per flight or per survey basis).
+Previously PPM normalization was with respect to the system geometry for the forward model being run.
 - Added GEOTEM (1996 ppm system) and SPECTREM (ppm system) examples.
 - Fixed a bug in the thickness derivative of the second bottom layer.
 This may have effected few-layer inversions, but not multi-layer fixed-thickness inversion.
 ## Release-20160428